Towards Flexibility and Interpretability of Gaussian Process State-Space Model: Proposed Model

-where $ \J_\f \triangleq \prod_{j=0}^{J-1}\left|\operatorname{det} \frac{\partial \ \mathbb{G}_{\theta_{j}}\left( {\G_{\theta_{j-1}}\left( ... \G_{\theta_0}(\f_{1:T})... \right)} \right)}{\partial \ {\G_{\theta_{j-1}}\left( ... \G_{\theta_0}(\f_{1:T})... \right)} }\right|^{-1}$.
-With the marginal flow $\G_{\btheta_{F}}(\cdot)$, any finite-dimensional distribution of TGP $p(\tilde{f}(\x_{1:T}))$ can be non-Gaussian, thus the obtained TGP is a more flexible and expressive function prior.
-It is noteworthy that using the idea of transformation to improve the representation power was proposed as early as the 1960s, such as the most representative Box-Cox transformation for the standard linear regression models \cite{atkinson2021box}.
-The transformed GP priors leveraging parametric transformation is in line with several existing works, such as transport GP \cite{maronas2021transforming,rios2020contributions} and warped GP \cite{snelson2003warped,rios2019compositionally}.
-However, these works mainly focus on scalar-valued supervised learning tasks instead of learning and inference in SSMs with multidimensional latent state space.
-If the transformation is constructed by the multi-layered GPs, then this leads to the deep Gaussian process (DGP) model \cite{damianou2013deep}.
-However, training the DGP is essentially challenging because of the high computational complexity involved during the training phase \cite{salimbeni2017doubly,maronas2021transforming,rios2020contributions}.
-In this paper, we concentrate on leveraging normalizing flows to increase the model representation power in the original GPSSM without substantially increasing the overall computational complexity.
+It should be noted that by using marginal flows, the resulting finite dimensional distribution, $p(\tilde{\f}_{1:T})$, can have non-Gaussian marginals, while still sharing the same Copula as $p({\f}_{1:T})$, according to Sklar's theorem \cite{wilson2010copula}.
+Nevertheless, for our purposes, the increased expressiveness obtained by modifying the marginals is enough, as we prefer to benefit from a more efficient sparse variational inference algorithm when $\G_{\btheta_{F}}(\cdot)$ is marginal flow \cite{maronas2021transforming}.
+It is also noteworthy that the idea of using transformations to increase the flexibility of GP models is natural and straightforward.
+The TGP prior leveraging parametric normalizing flows was recently proposed in \cite{maronas2021transforming} and is in line with several existing works \cite{wauthier2010heavy,wilson2010copula,snelson2003warped,rios2019compositionally,rios2020contributions,maronas2022efficient}, such as Copula processes \cite{wilson2010copula} and warped GPs \cite{snelson2003warped,rios2019compositionally,rios2020contributions}.
+However, these works mainly focus on supervised learning tasks instead of learning and inference in SSMs with latent states.
+If the transformation is constructed by multi-layered GPs, then this leads to the so-called deep Gaussian process (DGP) models \cite{damianou2013deep}.
+However, training the DGP is essentially challenging because of the high computational complexity involved during the training phase \cite{maronas2021transforming,maronas2022efficient,rios2020contributions}.
+In this paper, we concentrate on exploiting parametric marginal flows to increase the model representation power in the original GPSSM without substantially increasing the overall computational complexity.